singhams/portfolio/_case_studies/search-behavior.md

 I led recruiting (via social media and Reddit groups), facilitated all sessions, and conducted synthesis through thematic clustering and cross-app comparison.

-A mid-study check-in with stakeholders revealed richer insights in the Premiere Pro and After Effects cohorts, so we pivoted to focus there—an example of agile study design improving both efficiency and depth.
+A mid-study check-in with stakeholders revealed richer insights in the [tool name] and [tool name] cohorts, so we pivoted to focus there—an example of agile study design improving both efficiency and depth.

 <div class="wave-divider wave-divider--resume">{% include wave-divider.html %}</div>

 ## Key Findings

-### 1. Most asset searches happen outside Adobe apps
+### 1. Most asset searches happen outside [client] apps
 Creators rely on Finder or Explorer rather than in-app search.
 They use folder naming conventions, dates, and thumbnails instead of tags or metadata.

 > “Anything that kills a repetitive task is more important than a shiny feature.” — *Yoni, Motion Designer*